 Adding Backup Repositories

-To learn how to add repositories to the backup infrastructure, see the Veeam Backup & Replication User Guide, section Adding Backup Repositories.
+- VMware backup proxies.
+For more information, see the Veeam Backup & Replication User Guide, section Adding VMware Backup Proxies.